Eluding Secure Aggregation in Federated Learning via Model Inconsistency: Abstract

 In this work, we show that a malicious server can easily elude secure aggregation as if the latter were not in place.
 We devise two different attacks capable of inferring information on individual private training datasets, independently of the number of users participating in the secure aggregation.
 This makes them concrete threats in large-scale, real-world federated learning applications.

-The attacks are generic and do not target any specific secure aggregation protocol.
-They are equally effective even if the secure aggregation protocol is replaced by its ideal functionality that provides the perfect level of security.
-Our work demonstrates that secure aggregation has been incorrectly combined with federated learning and that current implementations offer only a ``false sense of security''.
+The attacks are generic and equally effective regardless of the secure aggregation protocol used.
+They exploit a vulnerability of the federated learning protocol caused by incorrect usage of secure aggregation and lack of parameter validation.
+Our work demonstrates that current implementations of federated learning with secure aggregation offer only a ``false sense of security''.